maxhumber/maxhumber.com/input/tcatca.md

 | Lines of Code               | 319        | 579             |
 ```

-Importantly, both implementations achieve the exact same results.
-And my vanilla version delivers identical functionality and tests—without the complexity, boilerplate, or quirks.
+Given that the vanilla version delivers the same functionality and testing capabilities without the complexity, boilerplate, or quirks, I just don't see the advantage of using TCA.

 #### TL;DR: